 - Investors hedging against volatile stock markets

-The value of these luxury assets has increased by 5 to 15% in the UK, partly because the pandemic and lockdowns mean fewer people have the chance or want to sell.
+The value of these luxury assets has increased by 5 to 15% in the UK, partly because the pandemic lockdowns mean fewer people have the chance or want to sell.

 The luxury asset market is likely to be further impacted by Brexit as the transition phase ends in January 2021.
-It may sound extraordinary but in the past a watch dealer could buy from mainland Europe and sell their assets in the UK.
+It may sound extraordinary but in the past a watch dealer could buy from mainland Europe sell their assets in the UK.
 The amount of tax they will have to pay will now depend on future trade agreements.
 This is one of many reasons why we feel that over the next six months to a year, the value of these luxury assets will appreciate.

-Our highly trained specialists have extensive knowledge across a wide range of luxury assets, and we can provide you with a free valuation.
+Our highly trained specialists have extensive knowledge across a wide range of luxury assets, we can provide you with a free valuation.
 If you are looking for an alternative to selling, our pawnbroking loans allow you to release the equity in your luxury asset whilst retaining ownership during the loan.